Morebec/gorman/README.md

 ```

 This mechanism can be useful to react to a goroutine's execution.
 For instance
-the `Manager` uses this monitor the lifecycle of the Goroutines.
+the `Manager` uses this mechanism to monitor the lifecycle of the Goroutines.

 > Note: Every call to the Listen() method will return a new channel.
 When done with using the
 > channel, it should be released using the `Unlisten` method.